adam-spice/100daysofcode/README.md

 Day 7 continued working on my Flutter web to do app.
 Got sign in with google working.

+Day 8 Day 8 more work on the Flutter web to do app

+Day 9 complete, went back to basics today and did some of the
+@freeCodeCamp tutorials.

+Day 10 Built an add using React, ExpressJs and leaflet.
+It's a bit like an old school guestbook where you can leave a message and show were you are. https://spiceymap.adam-spice.online

 Started working on a discord clone using Feathers